Mahalak4401/Mahalak4401/README.md

 <h1> Data Analyst | Curious Mind, Analytical Soul </h1>

-<p> I am a passionate Data Analyst with a **Master's degree** in Data Analytics.
+<p> I am a passionate Data Analyst with a <b>Master's degree</b>in Data Analytics.
 While I’m a fresher in the professional world, I have honed my skills through **hands-on projects** that explore real-world datasets and provide actionable insights.
 <br>
 I specialize in turning raw data into meaningful stories that drive decision-making, with expertise in:
 <br>